Cmathiaz/Indus-Valley-Script-fonts/README.md

 Simply install the ttf font file and pick ivfonts font, and click on the symbols you want in the word processing file.
 Developed using Fontforge program.
 If you need the original .sfd Fontforge file to develop or add more symbols, please contact me by email.
-For more details,please check my FB page named ivscripts, or see my Indus Valley Scripts books available in Amazon.
+For more details, please check my FB page named ivscripts, or see my Indus Valley Scripts books available in Amazon.
 Thanks